nytimes/kyt/README.md

 ## Setting up a kyt project

-`kyt-cli` is a utility for bootstrapping `kyt` projects.
-It can be installed globally and run to create a new project or integrate `kyt` with an existing project.
+`kyt setup` is a utility for bootstrapping `kyt` projects.
+It can be run to create a new project or integrate `kyt` with an existing project.

-`kyt-cli setup`

-See the [kyt-cli](/packages/kyt-cli/README.md) documentation for more details.
+See the [kyt](/packages/kyt-core/README.md) documentation for more details.

 ## Command line

 `kyt` includes a command line program with all the commands needed for development.

-Running `kyt-cli setup` includes these commands as scripts in your `package.json`:
+Running `kyt setup` includes these commands as scripts in your `package.json`:

 ```
 npm run dev
 ```

-Or you can run a command using `npx kyt command`:
+Or you can run a command using `npx kyt {command}`:

 ```
 npx kyt build